WaffleCodeApp/waffle-cli/cli/README.md

 ### Cloudformation Stack

-## Creating a new deployment from scratch
+## Quickstart: new deployment from scratch

 ### Creating a settings file